larryturner/diamondback/readme.md

 A Jupyter notebook defines cells to create and exercise diamondback components.
 The notebook serves as a simplified but useful introduction to and demonstration of diamondback capabilities.

-The notebook may be run on a remote server without installation from GitHub on Binder, or installed and run on a local system.
+A Jupyter notebook may be run on a remote server without installation Binder, which builds a Docker container from the GitHub repository, or installed from GitHub and run on a local system.

-Remote.
+* Remote.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/larryturner/diamondback/master?filepath=jupyter%2Fdiamondback.ipynb)

-Local.
+* Local.

     git clone https://github.com/larryturner/diamondback.git